tfiosecmtv/cs6111_hw1/README.md

 1. We referred to tf-idf embedding and cosine similarity techniqes from the lecture.
 We clean up the user marked relevant queries using the stop words file from the project page and remove any punctuation signs from the documents.
-2. We identify the most similar document by calculating the cosine similarity of each user-marked relevant document with the previous query.
-3. To get the cosine similarity of relevant documents, each relevant document is embedded using tf-idf vectorizer technique that we saw during the lecture.
-We used the library function from "sklearn" and we used on that all the relevant documents and the previous query.
-4. Now that we have the embeddings, we can calculate cosine similarity for each embedded relevant document with the previous query.
-Cosine similarity is also calculated using the library function from "sklearn".
+2. We use tf-idf embedding from "scikit-learn" to get vector representation and weights of the documents and query.
+3. For each separate word or feature in the vectorizer we create a dataframe and store their score for each document.
+However, we do not include query since we are considering new words which are not in the query to avoid duplicates.
-5. We extract feature names, e.g. unique words that were in the relevant documents and create a dataframe using the words as columns.
+4. We extract feature names, e.g. unique words that were in the relevant documents and create a dataframe using the words as columns.
 Each row is the score of the features calculated for each relevant document.
 6. We sum all the rows to get the overall score for each word (feature) to see their overall presence in all relevant documents.
-7. We iterate through the features (unique words) and if they appear in the sentence which has the highest cosine similarity, we add them to the newly initialized dictionary (key: word, value: overall score or sum of rows for that word).
+7. We create two dictionaries (key: word, value: score) for documents with the highest and second highest score.
+We iterate through the features (unique words), and put them to the dictionary if their scores are equal to the highest or the second highest score.
-8. From that dictionary we get two words with the highest score.
-If the most similar document has one word we return only one word, but this scenario is highly unlikely and was considered for error handling.
-9. If we have multiple words with the equal highest score sorted by length, but we return the last two elements from the sorted list because we identified it gave us most consistent and optimal results.
-We tried ordering by length (from the longest to the shortest words) and alphabetically from the start, but it gave us less relevant results.
+8. We order words based on their score.
+If we have multiple words with the highest score or only one element with the first highest score and multiple elements with the second highest score, we need to decide the order using cosine similarity between words and the previous query.
+9. To decide the ordering we use FastText model from the gensim library to get vector representation for each word, and we use relevant documents as training data.
+We chose this model since gensim is a good tool for similarity analysis, and FastText is optimized to get word embeddings and is a smaller model.
+After getting vector representation we calculate cosine similarity for each word and the previous query.